offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 * Arc perpendicular (left) to the previous segment (hold Ctrl to snap arc to increments of 45 degree relative to the previous segment).
 * Arc perpendicular (right) to the previous segment (hold Ctrl to snap arc to increments of 45 degree relative to the previous segment).

-Click within the 3D viewport to place the element and continue clicking to draw.
+Click within the 3D viewport to place the element_FC and continue clicking to draw.
 Hit Esc to end.

 There must be a previous segment for M to cycle through line and arc options (there will be if you dropped on an existing endpoint).
 For the initial segment, the mode is always hardcoded to a line (M won't cycle).